Commitment to Renewing Life

 Context

-We consider an inclusive environment to be one in which all people can feel welcome, respected, and safe to be who they really are, regardless of individual characteristics.
-By respecting this individuality, we understand that it is essential to have an inclusive environment for people with disabilities (PwD).
+We consider an inclusive environment to be one in which everyone can feel free, respected, and safe to be who they are, regardless of individual characteristics.
+In this sense, we reaffirm our commitment to promoting an inclusive environment for people with disabilities.

 Informations